hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-dappnode.md

 id: using-dappnode
 title: Using Dappnode
 ---
 To set up your Dappnode, follow the instructions that came with the box.
-After setting up your Dappnode, you will need to install the HOPR client.
+Then, just install the HOPR client and you can start using your node right away!

 :::caution Warning
 Please withdraw all your funds and delete the old package before installing a new one.